 A membership site, largely, is the simple fact that your shit is kind of locked behind a membership login.
 Anything you sell online is probably a membership site to some degree because you’re always going to be protecting and create valuable content.
 Most of the time, like if you buy any book online or you buy a set of videos or something, then you have to log in to get to them.
 That’s just kind of how things are protected, so you don’t want people sharing your stuff.

-Your membership site, like your subscription website, the only fundamental difference between a subscription website, a membership site, and just kind of everything else, is that you're delivering content regularly.
-So as I said Monday, a very simple subscription site.
-Netflix, or even Apple news, they deliver news to you every day.
+Your membership site, like your subscription website, the only fundamental difference between a subscription website, a membership site, and just kind of everything else, is that you’re delivering content regularly.
+As I said Monday, a very simple subscription site.
+Netflix, or even Apple news, deliver news to you every day.
 And then you pay the 10 bucks a month or whatever.
 So they consistently feed and create valuable content.
-It's up to you whether you want to log in and read it, consume it, love it, whatever.
+It’s up to you whether you want to log in and read it, consume it, love it, whatever.

 Your members are going to be the same way, your subscribers.
 It’s up to them to log into the membership site.
 Now you can do all the things you need to do to help them consume that content, because if they don’t consume it, they’re not going to continue paying, of course.
 I mean, if they go for a month without logging in, chances are they’re going to unsubscribe pretty quickly.
 So you can send them emails and you can send the texts, but truly the material inside the membership site is the thing they’re paying for.

 That’s the thing that they need to be getting value from.
 Now, today, we’re going to talk about a couple of different modalities of stuff.
 Bill wrote in and had a great, great bunch of questions that I’m going to answer today, too.
 He was commenting the last couple of days, cause he’s putting together a membership site right now.
 So first, let me start by talking about the modalities, then we’re going to talk about sourcing material.
 And then from there, we’ll talk about creating material if you decide you want to create the material yourself.